yiwan330445/rcc/docs/troubleshooting.md

 - describe what error messages did you see
 - describe steps that are needed to be able to reproduce this issue
 - describe what have you already tried to resolve this issue
-- describe what has changed since this was not present and everything worked ok
+- describe what has changed since this issue was not present and when everything worked ok
 - you should share your `conda.yaml` used with robot or environment
 - you should share your `robot.yaml` that defines your robot
 - you should share your code, or minimal sample code, that can reproduce